oreillymedia/production-resources/word/index.md

 ---
 # O'Reilly Media Word Template Quickstart Guide

-Congratulations on joining the ranks of O'Reilly authors!
-We know you're anxious to get started writing, so this document has the bare essentials you'll need to begin working right away, including these downloads:
+Congratulations on joining the ranks of O'Reilly authors and templaters!
+We know you're anxious to get started, so this document has the bare essentials you'll need to begin working right away, including these downloads:

 <div class="center">
 <ul class="no-bullets">